 Experience the estate and its sweeping mountain views on the nearly 22 miles of hiking trails -- including 2.5 miles of paths that wind through the beautifully-manicured gardens.
 You can also hike along the French Broad River (the third oldest river in the world!) and stroll through lush green forests.
 In addition to hiking trails, the estate features many miles of biking trails.
 Bring your own bike or rent one when you arrive.

 Sit back and relax on a horse-drawn carriage ride or float down the river on a guided raft trip or self-guided kayak trip.
 Biltmore is also a great place to polish your fly-fishing skills with expert guidance from professional instructors.

 Looking for something even more adventurous?
-Saddle up for a horseback ride through the woodlands and meadows of the estate, navigate off-road obstacles on a Land Rover tour or head out on a Segway tour.
+Saddle up for a horseback ride through the woodlands and meadows of the estate or navigate off-road obstacles on a Land Rover tour.

 DuPont State Forest is a local and visitor favorite that has gained additional fame for being a prime filming site for the movies The Hunger Games and The Last of the Mohicans.
 With 10,000 acres of forest and 86 miles of trails, there's an outdoor experience here for everyone.

 "It satisfies four of my five senses -- seeing the magnificent scenery, hearing the sounds of the falls, the feel of the crisp air and the smell of nature," Anita of Birmingham, Ala. told us.